VUEngine/vuengine.github.io/documentation/faq.md

 This page covers some of the most frequently asked questions about problems when using VUEngine Studio and VUEngine and how to resolve them.

 If you're still stuck and need some help, feel free to reach out!
-You can find us, jorgeche and KR155E, and other developers on the Planet Virtual Boy <a href="https://www.virtual-boy.com/forums/">forums</a> and <a href="https://www.virtual-boy.com/discord/">Discord</a>.
+You can find us, jorgeche and KR155E, and other developers on the Planet Virtual Boy [forums](https://www.virtual-boy.com/forums/) and [Discord](https://www.virtual-boy.com/discord/).

 #### All of a sudden, I am getting a lot of different exceptions which I can't seem to find a reason for in the code.
 What's going on?